 Your compensation for leg pain after a car accident will take several forms.
 If you have suffered a “serious impairment of body function,” then you can sue the at-fault driver for pain and suffering compensation.
 Additionally, you may be able to sue for “excess” lost wages and medical bills.

-The at-fault driver who caused your automobile crash can be held liable to pay for your lost wages over and above the monthly maximum and/or beyond the three-year limit on No-Fault wage loss benefits.
+The at-fault driver who caused your leg pain after car accident can be held liable to pay for your lost wages over and above the monthly maximum and/or beyond the three-year limit on No-Fault wage loss benefits.
 Additionally, the at-fault driver can be sued and forced to pay for your medical bills that exceed and, thus, are not covered by No-Fault PIP medical benefits coverage level in your auto insurance policy.

-If you have suffered leg pain after a car accident and would like to speak with an experienced personal injury attorney, call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you have suffered leg pain after a car accident, call now (855) 781-7747 for a free consultation with one of our experienced car accident lawyers.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.